A public Science|Business online conference (13:00 – 17:45 CET)

-On September 7-9, Science|Business will convene international leaders and opinion shapers to debate a new world order for R&D collaboration.
-Through a series of physical and virtual sessions, our conference will explore when and how countries should cooperate rather than compete in R&D – specifically in health, digital and climate technology domains.
-Covering topics as diverse as IP protection, innovation ecosystems, space, and the road to COP26 in Glasgow, it will develop a series of recommendations for balancing openness and security, mutuality and sovereignty, and an equitable distribution of the benefits of global R&D endeavours.
+On September 8, Science|Business will convene international leaders and opinion shapers to debate a new world order for R&D collaboration.
+Our conference will explore when and how countries should cooperate rather than compete – specifically in health, digital and climate technology domains.
+Through a series of interactive, high level debates, it will develop a series of recommendations for balancing openness and security, mutuality and sovereignty, and an equitable distribution of the benefits of global R&D endeavours.

 If you have registered to the event but haven't received your login details yet, please check your spam/junk.
 In case of need, do not hesitate to contact us at the emails provided in the information tab below.